-Irrigation management for cotton can become a difficult task due to the way cotton responds to irrigation and weather conditions.
+Cotton is one of the most difficult crops to properly manage irrigation for because of its physiology.
 There are many irrigation scheduling tools available to producers, but determining which one may be the best fit for their operation can be a daunting task.
-The main objective of this study was to evaluate various irrigation scheduling strategies for cotton production in the southeastern US.
-The subobjectives of this study were: to monitor soil moisture and determine optimal irrigation timings for each method, to log the total and distribution of rainfall and irrigation during the season for each irrigation scheduling method, and to determine the effect of irrigation scheduling method on final crop yield and irrigation water use efficiency (IWUE).
-A nine-treatment irrigation scheduling trial was implemented at the University of Georgia's Stripling Irrigation Research Park.
-Cotton was planted on May 7, 2020 and harvested on October 26, 2020.
+The main objective of this multiyear study was to evaluate various irrigation scheduling strategies for cotton production in the Southeastern US.
+The subobjectives of this study were: to monitor soil moisture and determine optimal irrigation timings for each scheduling method, to log the total and distribution of rainfall and irrigation during the season, and to determine the effect of irrigation scheduling method on final crop yield and irrigation water use efficiency (IWUE).
+The irrigation scheduling trial consisted of nine-treatments in 2020 and seventreatments in 2021 and was implemented at the University of Georgia's Stripling Irrigation Research Park.
+Cotton was planted on May 7, 2020 and harvested on October 26, 2020 and planted on May 7, 2021 and harvested on October 20, 2021.
 Three Watermark soil water tension sensors integrated into a probe at depths of 6, 10, and 14 inches, were installed in two of the three replications of each treatment.
-The nine treatments implemented included 20, 45 and 75 kPa soil water tension treatments, USDA-ARS Irrigator Pro for Cotton, Crop Metrics CropX sensor system, Valley Irrigation's Sensor Scheduling System, UGA SmartIrrigation Cotton App, the UGA Checkbook, and a rainfed treatment.
-A total of 21 inches of rainfall were received during the cotton production season, indicating a relatively wet season.
-This is also reflected in the low amount of irrigation which was applied via the UGA Checkbook (only 9.5 inches).
+The nine treatments implemented in 2020 included 20, 45 and 75 kPa soil water tension treatments, USDA-ARS Irrigator Pro for Cotton, Crop Metrics CropX sensor system, Valley Irrigation's Sensor Scheduling System, UGA SmartIrrigation Cotton App, the UGA Checkbook, and a rainfed treatment.
+During 2021 due to plot and irrigation system size the Crop Metrics and 75 kPa treatments were eliminated.
+A total of 21 inches of rainfall were received during the 2020 cotton production season, while nearly 30 inches were received during the 2021 season, indicating wet production seasons.
+This is also reflected in the low amount of irrigation which was applied via the UGA Checkbook (only 11 and 7.5 inches respectively).
 After the cotton was harvested, final yield, IWUE and an estimated profit calculation was determined.
 While there were no significant differences between lint yield except for the rainfed treatment, there were differences in IWUE and profitability.
-The top three yielding treatments in order were the 45kPa, the 20 kPa and the SI Cotton App, while the CropX, 75 kPa, Checkbook were the lowest yielding treatments.
-From the perspective of IWUE the 75 kPa treatment was the highest and the Checkbook the lowest.
+The top three yielding treatments in order were the 45kPa, the 20 kPa and the SI Cotton App, while the CropX, 75 kPa, Checkbook were the lowest yielding treatments during 2020.
+There were no differences in treatments during 2021.
+From the perspective of IWUE, the 75 kPa (2020) and 45 kPa (2021) treatment were the highest and the Checkbook the lowest.
 This shows that yield alone should not be the only consideration when considering irrigation scheduling methods and end goal on the farm.